grafana/agent/docs/sources/flow/tasks/migrate/from-otelcol.md

 ## Example

-This example demonstrates converting a OpenTelemetry Collector configuration file to a {{< param "PRODUCT_NAME" >}} configuration file.
+This example demonstrates converting an OpenTelemetry Collector configuration file to a {{< param "PRODUCT_NAME" >}} configuration file.

 The following OpenTelemetry Collector configuration file provides the input for the conversion.